withastro/astro/docs/src/pages/blog/island-architecture.md

 Basic questions of : Websites or WebApp's were still unresolved.
 Where to render the site, on the server or on the client, perhaps a bit of both?
 What determines the need for dynamic content and what specifies content to be static?

-Witnessing frameworks slowly go full circle and return to Server-Side-Rendering (_SSR_) their applications was in part only allowed to be considered in an ESM world, however it was bit of an admission of culpability of sorts.
+Witnessing frameworks slowly go full circle and return to Server-Side-Rendering (_SSR_) their applications was in part only allowed to be considered in an ESM world, however it was a bit of an admission of culpability of sorts.

 By inadvertently admitting that the current model is flawed, opened up the space for a new form of discourse to enter, and help redefine the ecosystem moving forward.